-Just like a bite from an animal, human bites these can lead to a nasty infection and other complications if not properly treated.
+Just like a bite from an animal, human bites can lead to a nasty infection and other complications if not properly treated.

 Whether the bite is mild and barely breaks the skin or severe with heavy bruising, there is always a chance of infection.
 Given the amount of bacteria in the human mouth, it’s not difficult for infection to spread quickly in a wound.

 The fact of the matter is that human bites are more dangerous than a dog bite!

 Some common symptoms of infection include heat and swelling around the wound as well as discharge.
 Even bites which are only slightly tender may easily lead to infection.
 In worst cases, a fever may occur followed by chills and nausea.

 It’s essential to contact your doctor for any bite that breaks the skin or causes the above symptoms.
 Bites on the hands, feet or face are more at risk of infection while those with a weakened immune system face increased chances of complications.

 There are some simple first aid procedures to treat and care for human bite wounds.
 Firstly, it’s essential when tending to anyone with a bite wound to wash your hands thoroughly with antibacterial soap before touching the area.
 Alternatively, wear clean medical gloves and dispose after use.

 For those wounds that haven’t broke the skin and are not bleeding, wash the area carefully with soap and water.
 Cover with sterile bandages and avoid taping too securely as this may trap bacteria in the wound.